RoadieHQ/marketing-site/content/docs/integrations/kubernetes/index.md

 ## 1. backstage.io/kubernetes-id
 You can add a label with the key `backstage.io/kubernetes-id` to all of your k8s resources relating to an entity and then using the same key as an annotation on your entity.

-Additionally, you can use a namespace label `backstage.io/kubernetes-namespace` but this does not relate to the actual namespace the resource is deployed in.
-It is just another label.
+Additionally, you can lookup resources by namespace using the `backstage.io/kubernetes-namespace` annotation.

 NB: At a minimum for the frontend plugin to show useful data, a deployment and some related resources need the same matching labels.